640 South State StreetDover, Delaware 19901

-Having a normal CEA level doesn't rule out cancer, however.
+But having a normal CEA level doesn't rule out cancer.
 Some people with cancer have a normal CEA.

 And higher levels of CEA don't mean you have cancer.
 Many conditions other than cancer can cause CEA to go up.
 These include:

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.